projectriff/projectriff.io/_posts/2018-01-26-announcing-riff-0-0-3.md

     publish      Publish data to a topic using the http-gateway version      Display the riff version
   ```
+  `riff init` will generate a new Dockerfile as well as yaml files for Function and Topic
+  resource defintions. `riff create` is a combination of `riff init` and `riff build` and `riff apply`.

 - Windows support for the same commands via a new `riff.bat`.